Now is the Moment.

 • A co-production with Syracuse Stage.

-Two-time Pulitzer Prize-winner Lynn Nottage serves up this delicious comedy that centers laughs, redemption, and restorative justice.
-The formerly incarcerated kitchen staff at Clyde’s are navigating their new lives on the outside and their tough-as-nails boss — all while on a quest to create the perfect sandwich.
-The menu features loveable characters, big dreams, and a heartwarming story that’s good to the last bite!
+In this delicious comedy, the formerly incarcerated kitchen staff at Clyde’s are on a journey to craft the perfect sandwich.
+These loveable characters with big dreams serve up a heartwarming story that’s good to the last bite!

 “A laugh riot with real meat on its bones.” –The New York Times